JacobEEEGuy005/EOL-Host-Application/docs/Test Type Request/Output Current Sensor Calibration Test.md

   2. Oscilloscope measurement (reference measurement)

   How it works:
+  - The test performs two sweeps to calibrate the output current sensor:

+  First Sweep (Initial Calibration):
   - The test starts by verifying oscilloscope settings (timebase, channel enable, probe attenuation)
   - The output current trim value is initialized in the DUT using the initial_trim_value
   - The first current setpoint (from the test setpoints array) is sent to the DUT